Skip to content

 Profile

 I am a licensed veterinarian (WV Board of Veterinary Medicine, https://www.wvbvm.org/) and board-certified Veterinary Radiologist (American College of Veterinary Radiology, https://acvr.org/).
-My additional professional appointments include the following: Director, Pre-clinical Assessment Core, SC TRIMH COBRE; Faculty Scholar, Clemson School of Health Research; Coordinator, Clemson-Glasgow FEEPASS Program; Co-Advisor, Clemson Pre-Veterinary Club; Leader, AVS One Health Research Group; Affiliated Research Professor, Dept. of Small Animal Clinical Sciences, Virginia-Maryland College of Veterinary Medicine; and Joint Appointment Professor, CU College of Veterinary Medicine.
+My additional professional appointments include the following: Director, SC TRIMH Pre-clinical Assessment Core; Faculty Scholar, Clemson School of Health Research; Co-Advisor, Clemson Pre-Veterinary Club; and Leader, AVS One Health Research Group

 Research Interests

 Diagnostic imaging techniques such as radiography, computed tomography, magnetic resonance imaging, and ultrasonography are non-destructive methods for qualitatively and quantitatively characterizing internal structures and pathology in animals.
-My research focuses on developing, validating, and applying these methods to help answer research questions for a variety of animal species.
+My primary research focuses on developing, validating, and applying these methods to help answer research questions in large animal models.
 Recently completed and ongoing projects have included dogs, sheep, chickens, pigs, and goats.
 Another area of research interest is the application of One Health approaches for answering research questions.

 The AVS Image Analysis Laboratory is located in the Poole Agricultural Center on the Clemson University main campus.
 The lab has restricted key access and is equipped with radiographic viewboxes, a password-protected iMac image analysis workstation, Lacie 6gb external hard drive, 2 dedicated Ethernet ports, and a battery backup system with surge protection.
-Image analysis workstation hardware consists of a 27 inch iMac with Retina 5K display, 32GB memory upgrade, 3TB fusion drive, 4.0 GHz quad-core Intel core i7, and 2 linked 27-inch Thunderbolt high resolution displays.
+Image analysis workstation hardware consists of a 24 inch iMac with Retina 4.5K display, M3 chip with 8-core CPU and 10-core CPU, 16 gb Ram, 2 tb SSD and 1 linked 27-inch Thunderbolt high resolution display.
+A reference library includes books on animal anatomy and diagnostic imaging principles/applications.
 Laboratory services include qualitative assessments of imaging findings consistent with pathology; quantitative assessments of diameter, area, volume, density, echogenicity, and signal intensity; and analyses of repeatability, reliability, accuracy, and diagnostic sensitivity.
 Bone calibration phantoms are available for converting radiographic opacity to aluminum equivalents and converting CT density to hydroxyapatite bone mineral density.
 Open-source image analysis software programs such as Horos and 3D Slicer are available for analysis of DICOM format images.
-Adobe Photoshop software is available for analysis of tiff, jpeg, an PNG format images.
+Adobe Photoshop software is available for analysis of tiff, jpeg, and PNG format images.
 Secure cloud storage and restricted sharing of research image data are available through Clemson Box and Clemson Secure Box.
+Training services for PIs and their students are also available.

 Lab Members